RP2/rom-validate-web/README.md

 ## 🔒 Privacy & Security

-- **Client-side Processing**: File hashes are calculated locally using Web Crypto API
+- **Complete Privacy**: All file processing happens locally in your browser - files never leave your computer
-- **No File Upload**: ROM files never leave your browser
+- **No File Upload**: ROM files are never sent to any server
-- **Metadata Only**: Only file metadata and hashes are used for validation
+- **No Data Collection**: No user tracking, personal data storage, or cookies beyond essential DAT caching
 - **Smart Caching**: DAT files cached locally with 24-hour expiry to minimize external requests
 - **Cache Management**: Built-in cache status and cleanup tools in developer settings
 - **Browser Compatibility**: Graceful fallback for browsers with limited crypto support
+- **Open Source**: Full transparency with code available for review and local deployment

 ## 📋 Validation Process